ohare93/brain-brew-starter/README.md

 ## Install steps

 1. Clone or fork repo
+1. Install general requirements
+    1. Python 3.7+
+    1. Pip
+    1. Pipenv
 1. Create a new pipenv using the provided Pipfile with `pipenv install`.
 This will install [Brain Brew from PyPi](https://pypi.org/project/Brain-Brew/) and it's requirements.
 (Note, you can simply run `pip install brain-brew` instead if you wish, but a virtual environment is recommended)
+    1. Enter the virtual environment with `pipenv shell` if need be, in order to run the next steps.

 ## Running Brain Brew